zalyoung/gitlab-handbook/content/handbook/legal/acceptable-use-policy.md

       - Manually review all output before sharing.
       - Attribute the output to your name or organization.
     - To publish content you authored that was created in part with our AI-powered services, unless you:
-      - Attribute the contet to your name or organization.
+      - Attribute the content to your name or organization.
       - AI's role in your content is disclosed in a reasonably clear and conspicuous manner.
       - Ensure that the content does not otherwise violate this Acceptable Use Policy.
       - Ensure that the content is unlikely to offend others.